waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Tool & Agent Development

 ## A. Development Lessons
+- **Lesson: Trust System Data:** I must trust system data (map memory, tool outputs) over my own assumptions.
+My failure to believe the pathfinder's correct output regarding an impassable tile was a critical error that wasted significant time.
 - **Lesson: Menu Cursor Behavior:** Menu cursor starting positions are non-deterministic.
 - **Lesson: Battle Move Selection:** The move selection menu is a single-column list navigated with UP/DOWN only.
 LEFT/RIGHT have no effect.
 - **Lesson: Fly Destination Verification:** The `automated_fly_navigator` tool correctly identifies invalid destinations.
 I must verify that a location is on the Fly menu list *before* attempting to navigate to it.
 Pewter City is not a flyable location.
 - **Lesson: Mt.
 Moon Partitions:** The lower floors of Mt.
 Moon are heavily partitioned.
 My pathfinding tools were failing because I was trying to navigate between disconnected areas.
 I repeatedly misidentified these partitions as dead ends, failing to account for all reachable warps.
-I must trust system data on reachability over my own flawed manual assessments or old markers.
 - **Lesson: Discipline:** I must be more disciplined about using existing automation (agents and tools) for tasks like menu navigation and getting unstuck, rather than resorting to error-prone manual attempts.

 ## D. Future Development Ideas
 - **GymLeaderStrategist Agent:** An agent that takes a gym leader's known roster and my current party to suggest an optimal team order before the battle begins.
-- **`use_hm_cut` Tool Testing:** The tool failed by moving the player and triggering a Surf prompt.
-This needs to be tested in a controlled environment to diagnose the bug.

 # VI.
 Game Mechanics & Rules

 ## A. Tile Traversal Rules (Verified)
 - **ground:** Standard walkable tile.
 - **grass:** Walkable tile where wild Pokémon encounters can occur.
-- **water:** Can be crossed using the HM Surf.
+- **water:** Can only be crossed using the HM Surf.
 - **impassable:** A solid barrier like a wall, tree, or object.
 Cannot be entered.
 - **cuttable:** A small tree that can be removed with the HM Cut.
 Becomes 'ground' after use but respawns on map change.
 - **ledge:** Can only be jumped down from above (Y-1).
 Jumping moves the player to Y+2 in one step.
 Acts as a wall from below and sides.